 Next time you go shopping, try to stock up on some snacks that do not have any refined sugar.
 Remember the test showed that starches didn’t have the same bad effect on the immune system.

-There are copious amounts of crackers, pretzels and other sugar-free snack that will make great substitutes.
+There are copious amounts of crackers, pretzels, and other sugar-free snacks that will make great substitutes.

 Raw vegetables and fruits are also safe.
 Try to stick with foods that are whole grain, low in fat and high in nutrients.

 Remember, you can’t ignore your blood pressure, cholesterol, or weight, just because you are trying to give your immune system a boost.

 Another no-no is substituting sugar for artificial sweeteners.
 Chemicals found in these artificial sweeteners may or may not increase our odds of getting infections, but they can cause their own problems.